Interview: Garth Brooks on upcoming spring concert at Tiger Stadium

 The upcoming concert marks Brooks' first time in Baton Rouge in 24 years and will be his only Louisiana stadium appearance in 2022.

-Click here for more information on the concert.
+Click here for more information on the much-anticipated event.

 More News